-Athens, being the capital of Greece, has some very good hotels, but the area and the neighbourhood you will be staying in can make or break your accommodation in this historic city.
-The Best Hotels in Athens are the ones that are in close proximity to the main archaeological attractions such as the Parthenon, the Acropolis Museum, Plaka, Monastiraki, Ancient Agora and the National Archaeological Museum of Athens (this one is my favourite).
+Athens, the capital of Greece, has some very good hotels, but the area and the neighbourhood you will be staying in can make or break your accommodation in this historic city.
+The Best Hotels in Athens are those near the main archaeological attractions, such as the Parthenon, the Acropolis Museum, Plaka, Monastiraki, Ancient Agora, and the National Archaeological Museum of Athens (my favourite).

 BUT ALSO CHECK:

-I was born and raised in Athens (back in the 80’s) and one thing I can tell you is that not all areas are the same.
-Athens is probably the only European city that its centre is actually so deprived and that is quite evident.
-That is why most athenians these days prefer to live in a suburb that is close to the beautiful Athens beaches in the southern areas.
+I was born and raised in Athens (back in the 80s), and I can tell you that not all areas are the same.
+Athens is probably the only European city where its centre is so deprived, which is quite evident.
+That is why most Athenians prefer to live in a suburb close to the beautiful Athens beaches in the southern areas.

-However, there are some areas that you should better avoid and these are: Exarcheia, Plateia Vathis, Omonoia, Plateia Amerikis, Kypseli or Kolonos.
-These can be very dodgy areas in the night especially and police raids is a daily thing in those neighbourhoods (not always justified though, but that’s a different story…).
+However, there are some areas that you should better avoid, and these are Exarcheia, Plateia Vathis, Omonoia, Plateia Amerikis, Kypseli, or Kolonos.
+These can be very dodgy areas at night, especially, and police raids are a daily occurrence in those neighbourhoods (not always justified, though, but that’s a different story).

 READ ALSO: